Billy Paynter: Leeds United

-Having not played since the opening day of the season for Leeds, in October 2011 reports circulated that several Championship clubs were interested in taking Paynter on loan. but Leeds insisted they would not loan him to a rival club in the same division, and were currently considering an offer from an unnamed League One side.
+Having not played since the season's opening day for Leeds in October 2011, reports circulated that several Championship clubs were interested in taking Paynter on loan. but Leeds insisted they would not loan him to a rival club in the same division, and were currently considering an offer from an unnamed League One side.
 On 27 October 2011, Paynter signed for Brighton & Hove Albion on loan until the start of January 2012.
 He made his debut for the club on 29 October, as a second-half substitute against Birmingham City.
 He played a total of ten games for Brighton without scoring before he returned to Elland Road.

-Paynter finally made his first start of the season for Leeds, and his first start under new manager Neil Warnock in mid April 2012, coming into the side against Peterborough United, scoring twice in a 4–1 home win.
-He was given a second consecutive start in the following game against Blackpool, however he picked up an Achilles injury in the game which ended his season prematurely.
+Paynter finally made his first start of the season for Leeds, and his first start under new manager Neil Warnock in mid-April 2012, coming into the side against Peterborough United, scoring twice in a 4–1 home win.
+He was given a second consecutive start in the following game against Blackpool, however, he picked up an Achilles injury in the game which ended his season prematurely.
 Neil Warnock subsequently placed Paynter on the transfer list at the end of the 2011–12 season.

 Doncaster Rovers boss Dean Saunders was strongly linked with a move for the striker at the end of July.
-However Paynter instead joined Blackpool for a week-long trial.
-The trial was cut short after a few days, and he began training with Doncaster Rovers.
+However, Paynter instead joined Blackpool for a week-long trial.
+The trial was cut short after a few days.
+He began training with Doncaster Rovers.
 When Leeds issued their squad numbers for the 2012–13 season on 3 August, it was revealed that Paynter, previously the club's number nine, had not been allocated a number.

 Doncaster Rovers

 Following a trial spell, Paynter completed a free transfer to League One side Doncaster Rovers on 13 August 2012, signing a two-year contract.
 Paynter scored 13 goals in 40 games during the 2012–13 campaign, and on the last day of the season he provided the pass to James Coppinger which was converted for the late winning goal over Brentford that won Doncaster promotion to the Championship as champions of League One.

-On 10 January 2014, Paynter signed for Sheffield United on loan.
+On 10 January 2014, Paynter signed on loan for Sheffield United.
 He spent most of his time on the bench as Nigel Clough chose to use Jose Baxter as a false number nine in a highly successful run that took the club up the table and into the semi-finals of the FA Cup. played 13 games for the "Blades" in the second half of the 2013–14 campaign, without scoring a goal.
 He was released by Doncaster manager Paul Dickov in May 2014.